nebhrajani-a/python-rsa/README.md

 - Clone this directory and ```cd``` to ```/src```.
 - Run ```python main.py```.

-    > Your system may run Python 2 instead of 3 using the `python` command.
+    > :warning: Your system may run Python 2 instead of 3 using the `python` command.
     > Make sure `python` runs Python 3.
 On some systems, you'll have to run
     > `python3` explicitly.